Kyusung4698/PoE-Overlay/README.md

 |Shortcut        |Description
 |---             |---
-| `ctrl+d`       | Displays the item in a frame and evaluates the price.
+| `alt+d`        | Displays the item in a frame and evaluates the price.
 You can open the offical trade site on click of the currency value
-| `ctrl+t`       | As above - displays the item translated
+| `alt+t`        | As above - displays the item translated
 | `alt+w`        | Opens item in wiki
 | `ctrl+alt+w`   | As above - but in external browser
 | `alt+g`        | Opens item in poedb